Jewelv/jewelv.github.io/_pages/showcase.md

 ---
 layout: archive
-title: "A Phylogeny of the Ixodes Genus"
+title: "A Phylogeny of the Ixodes Genus (Hard-Bodied Ticks)"
 permalink: /showcase/
 author_profile: true
 redirect_from: